Chart Configuration¶

 Set metric ranges and corresponding background colors and font colors for different columns.
 Metrics within the range will be displayed according to the set style.

-Set the metric range and mapping values.
-When the metric value is within the set data range, it will be displayed as the corresponding mapping value.
+Set metric ranges and mapping values.
+When a metric value falls within the set data range, it will be displayed as the corresponding mapping value.

-When a metric value satisfies multiple settings simultaneously, it will be displayed according to the last satisfied condition.
+When a metric value satisfies multiple settings simultaneously, it will be displayed with the style of the last satisfied condition.

-When setting value mapping, "Display as" and "Color" are not mandatory:
+When setting value mapping, both "Display as" and "Color" are not mandatory/required fields:

 - Color: Default is empty, meaning no color mapping, displaying its original color.